 2011-12 American Democracy Project Initiative Examples

 - Metro State Votes 2012 provided activities and programs that informed, engaged, and involved students and the community in civic action for the fall 2012 election and beyond.
 Examples of program events and activities included Pizza and Politics, Caucus and Conventions 101, voter registration, faculty teach-ins, and a mock polling place.

 - Racial Equity in Redistricting: a discussion how students, staff and faculty can become involved in influencing the redistricting process, locally and statewide, to create a more transparent, equitable and citizen-driven process overall.

-- The Marriage Amendment a balanced discussion concerning the upcoming vote on the Minnesota Same-Sex Marriage Amendment which will appear on the November 2012 ballot as a legislatively-referred constitutional amendment.
+- The Marriage Amendment: a balanced discussion concerning the upcoming vote on the Minnesota Same-Sex Marriage Amendment that appeared on the November 2012 ballot as a legislatively-referred constitutional amendment.

 - Metropolitan State began a new project called "Citizen Alum".
 Citizen Alum is part of a broader initiative officially launched at a White House meeting on January 10, 2012, where civic engagement projects at campuses across the country, including Metropolitan State, were highlighted.
 The main strategy, and starting point for the project, is listening to the stories of our alumni.

 - Constitution Day, 2010, The Constitution: Historic Facts and Contemporary Fiction presented by Professor Emeritus Bob Fox, followed by Constitution Jeopardy!

 - During fall semester, twelve faculty members included the New York Times as a text in their courses.